keithrbennett/rika/README.md

 * Verify that it works by running (as an example) `rika -m https://www.github.com`.
   You should see key/value pairs representing the metadata of the Github home page.

+This gem has been tested with JRuby managed by rvm.
+It should work with other Ruby version managers and without any version manager at all, but those configurations have not been tested.

 ## Other Tika Resources

 * The Apache Tika wiki is at https://cwiki.apache.org/confluence/display/tika.